pandaCaffeine/sts-python/README.md

 `sts` uses `pydantic-settings` to read configuration from `ENV` variables.
 Symbols `__` is used as nested objects delimiter.

+Alternative way to configure service:
+1. `config.json` file
+2. `.env` file

+Configuration file must be placed in the working dir

 ### Scheme for example

 ```json